eamsdev/MiniESS/README.md

 builder.Services.AddEventSourcingRepository<TodoListAggregateRoot>();
 ```

-Note: A private constructor is required for the framework to be able to hydrate the write-models.
+Note: A private constructor with an argument `Guid streamId` is required for the framework to be able to create and rehydrate the write-models.

 ```cs
 public class TodoListAggregateRoot : BaseAggregateRoot<TodoListAggregateRoot>